Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 Build this reserve gradually.
 Set aside 5-10% of monthly revenue until you reach your target.
 Treat this contribution as a non-negotiable expense, not something to fund “if there’s money left over.”

-Tax Planning Strategies for Optometrists
+What Tax Planning Strategies Work for Optometrists?

 Taxes represent one of the largest expenses in optometry practice finances.
 Proactive planning reduces this burden legally and significantly.

-Entity Structure Matters
+Why Does Entity Structure Matter?

 How your practice is structured, whether as a sole proprietorship, LLC, S-corporation, or C-corporation, directly impacts your tax liability.
 Many optometrists operate under suboptimal structures simply because they never revisited their original setup.